-NOAA Fisheries sustains world-class fisheries, productive ecosystems, and resilient coastal communities.
+NOAA Fisheries sustains worldclass fisheries, productive ecosystems, and resilient coastal communities.
 Our highest regional priorities support growth of the Blue Economy and realize the potential of America's oceans and coasts.
 We strive to:

-- Promote sustainable fisheries by enhancing fishery stock assessments and management practices in response to a changing climate. - Stabilize the highest priority endangered species on the West Coast (i.e., Species in the Spotlight) with coordinated science, management, enforcement, and habitat efforts.
-Advance reintroduction efforts for abalone, salmon and steelhead. - Engage with communities, Tribes, and partners to develop and implement the West Coast Equity and Environmental Justice (EEJ) regional implementation plan. - Integrate climate, ocean, and ecosystem science into our management strategies and risk assessments. - Leverage IRA and BIL funding to tackle the impacts of climate by focusing on data acquisition and management, the Climate, Ecosystems, and Fisheries Initiative (CEFI), Pacific salmon conservation, habitat restoration, support for salmon hatcheries and fish passage improvement, and other tribal initiatives. - Support federal tribal treaty and trust obligations and engage with Tribes on co-management decisions, including those related to agency actions, hatchery production, habitat conservation and restoration, hydropower, and fisheries harvest. - Provide coordination and technical assistance to support responsible offshore development, including wind energy and aquaculture. - Counter illegal, unreported, and unregulated (IUU) fishing activity by coordinating across the U.S. Government and with foreign partners to: promote sustainable fisheries management and governance; enhance the monitoring, control and surveillance of marine fishing operations; and ensure only legal, sustainable, and responsibly harvested seafood enters trade. - Prioritize enforcement and investigation of gear and closed-area regulations; limitations on bycatch and catch of prohibited and protected species; landing requirements; incidents of fraudulent or inaccurate reporting of required data; unlawful human interactions with protected species; and marine protected areas. - Support employee wellness by investing in employee growth and learning, and facilitating an effective hybrid work environment. - Increase workforce diversity, equity, inclusion and accessibility. - Provide infrastructure, expertise, procedures, and structures to store, process, and analyze large data streams to keep pace with emerging innovative technologies.
+- Promote sustainable fisheries by enhancing fishery stock assessments and management practices in response to a changing climate. - Stabilize the highest priority endangered species on the West Coast (i.e., Species in the Spotlight) with coordinated science, management, enforcement, and habitat efforts. - Advance reintroduction efforts for abalone, salmon, and steelhead. - Engage with communities, tribes, and partners to develop and implement the West Coast Equity and Environmental Justice (EEJ) regional implementation plan. - Integrate climate, ocean, and ecosystem science into our management strategies and risk assessments. - Leverage Inflation Reduction Act and Bipartisan Infrastructure Law funding to tackle the impacts of climate by focusing on data acquisition and management, the Climate, Ecosystems, and Fisheries Initiative (CEFI), Pacific salmon conservation, habitat restoration, support for salmon hatcheries and fish passage improvement, and other tribal initiatives.

+- Support federal tribal treaty and trust obligations and engage with tribes on co-management decisions, including those related to agency actions, hatchery production, habitat conservation and restoration, hydropower, and fisheries harvest. - Provide coordination and technical assistance to support responsible offshore development, including wind energy and aquaculture. - Counter illegal, unreported, and unregulated (IUU) fishing activity by coordinating across the U.S. Government and with foreign partners to promote sustainable fisheries management and governance; enhance the monitoring, control, and surveillance of marine fishing operations; and ensure only legal, sustainable, and responsibly harvested seafood enters trade. - enforcement of fishing regulations, with emphasis on violations jeopardizing the safety of observers and observer data; gear, catch, data integrity, and closed-area violations; and violations that threaten protected species or their habitat. - Support employee wellness by investing in employee growth and learning, and facilitating an effective hybrid work environment. - Increase workforce diversity, equity, inclusion, and accessibility. - Provide infrastructure, expertise, procedures, and structures to store, process, and analyze large data streams to keep pace with emerging innovative technologies.